C/1991 L3 (Levy): Observational history

 The comet was discovered by David H. Levy from his observatory in Tucson, Arizona, on 14 June 1991.
 He discovered the comet in the constellation of Pisces, near the galaxy Messier 74, using a 41-cm f/5 reflector telescope.
 He estimated it had an apparent magnitude of 8 and its coma was three arcminutes across, while no tail was visible.
 The comet at that point was at a solar elongation of 54° and was located 1.27 AU from Earth.

 The presence of the comet was confirmed by M. Koishikawa from Sendai Observatory using a 300mm telephoto lens and the estimated magnitude was 7.5.
 The next day Alan Hale estimated the comet's magnitude to be 9.6 while C. S. Morris estimated it to be mag 8.5 using binoculars.
 The closest approach to Earth took place on 17 June, at a distance of 1.27 AU.
 On that day, David Levy reported the comet was 7.6 mag. and had a sunwards tail about 3 arcminutes long.
 An image of the comet from 18 June obtained with the Catalina 1.5-m reflector revealed ion streamers, a dust fan, and one or perhaps two dust envelopes.
 For the rest of the month the comet's magnitude was reported to be between 8.4 and 8.7.
 During July its magnitude remained constant.
 The comet passed perihelion on 8 July.
 C. S. Morris reported the comet on 15 July had a tail 50 arcminutes long with two components.

 The comet faded in August as it moved both away from Earth and the Sun and by the end of the month its magnitude was reported to be around 10.
 The comet continued to fade slowly and was reported to be mag.
-13. It's coma was reported to be 1 arcminute across on 17 October.
+13. Its coma was reported to be 1 arcminute across on 17 October.
 The comet was last observed on 21 January 1993 from Spacewatch, with an estimated magnitude of about 22.